 One Irish immigrant who truly made a difference in his new homeland, was Edward Flanagan from County Roscommon, the founder of Boys Town.

 Edward Flanagan came from a large Irish family and was the eighth of 11 children born to John and Nora Flanagan.
-Born in 1886, in the townland of Leabeg, in Ballymoe on the Roscommon-Galway border, he was educated at Summerhill College in County Sligo.
+Born in 1886, in the townland of Leabeg, in Ballymoe on the border of counties Roscommon and Galway, he was educated at Summerhill College in County Sligo.

 His brother was first to leave Ireland and in 1906 he Edward departed his native land with his sister, and joined their brother in America.